 I was dreading it like a root canal.
-Two 3 plus hour flights, a three hour time zone difference, staying in an unfamiliar location, eating unfamiliar food, being around unfamiliar people: all these are things that could potentially disrupt the very important routine my nearly four year old son with autism and ADHD thrives on.
+Our upcoming trip from Orlando to California to visit family meant we faced two three-plus-hour flights, a three-hour time zone difference, staying in an unfamiliar location, eating unfamiliar food, and being around unfamiliar people.
+Each alone could disrupt routines that my nearly four-year-old son with autism and ADHD thrives on.

-All of the adults made me feel at such ease.
+Also, all of the adults made me feel at ease.
 Even when my son did something atypical, they offered to help.
 They understood.
 They were warm and caring.
 The entire week wasn’t easy.
-There were some meltdowns.
-There were some aggressions.
-There were some challenges for sure, but it was not really any different than when we are at home.
-The only difference is this time we were surrounded by our loving family.
-They were getting a chance to catch a true glimpse at our son’s challenges as well as the things that make him special.
+There were meltdowns.
+There were aggressions.
+There were some challenges for sure, but it was not much different from when we are at home except that our loving family surrounded us this time.
+They were getting a chance to catch an authentic glimpse at our son’s challenges as well as the things that make him unique.

-When it was time to leave I was pretty emotional.
-I had worked up in my head how difficult this trip could be and it was the exact opposite.
-I think for my nephews, they got a first hand experience at being around a child with autism.
+When it was time to leave, I was pretty emotional.
+I had worked up in my head how difficult this trip could be, and it was the exact opposite.
+I think for my nephews, they got a first-hand experience of being around a child with autism.
 I think they’ll be great in dealing with peers with differences.
-My in-laws got to experience the highs and the lows of our autism parenting journey and it was met with no judgement, just acceptance and compassion.
+My in-laws got to experience the highs and the lows of our autism parenting journey, and it was met with no judgment, just acceptance and compassion.
 My son got to spend time with family.
 People who unconditionally love him for exactly who he is.

-The 2 flights home went remarkably well!
-He slept for nearly the entire first leg and the second he quietly watched a movie.
-That was great because it really helped to end the week on a high note.
+The two flights home went remarkably well!
+He slept for nearly the entire first leg, and the second he quietly watched a movie.
+That was great because it helped to end the week on a high note.
 He transitioned back to Eastern time in one night and went back to ABA therapy happily the very next day.

 I learned a lot during this trip.
 For one, I am guilty of creating a lot of thought distortions in my mind that simply aren’t true.
 My son has autism.
 Me worrying about what COULD go wrong isn’t going to change what could go wrong.
-Me worrying about the fear of judgement isn’t going to create judgement.
-The only thing I CAN do is plan and prepare and I did that.
-My overwhelming desire to protect him and to protect myself have been denying us both the potential for wonderful experiences.
+Me worrying about the fear of judgment isn’t going to create judgment.
+The only thing I CAN do is plan and prepare, and I did that.
+My overwhelming desire to protect him and protect myself shouldn’t deny us both the potential for wonderful experiences.

 I am so glad we went on this trip.
-I am not saying I am ready to jump back on a plane, but my son shouldn’t be kept from family and adventure because of my irrational fears.
-I know a lot of parents who have special needs children are guilty of the same type of isolation I often create.
+I am not saying I am ready to jump back on a plane, but I shouldn’t keep my son from family and adventure because of my irrational fears.
+I know many parents who have special needs children are guilty of the same type of isolation I often create.
 Yes, it’s easier to keep my son home in his own environment that I can control, but that’s not healthy for anyone.
 We all need a variety of exposure and experiences to thrive.

-I urge you, despite the hurdles parenting a child with autism involves, get out of your comfort zone.
+Despite the hurdles that parenting a child with autism involves, I urge you to get out of your comfort zone.
 Take your kids on adventures.
 Make memories.
 Yes, it will come with challenges.
-But, it’s still worth it!
+But it’s still worth it!

 Life begins at the end of your comfort zone. – Neale Donald Walsh